 AGENDA CONTENT: Motion by Windiate to approve with changes was seconded and passed 5-0.
 Remove item D 7.
 “AMS Budget Adjustment” and add item D.8 “Agreement to Build on two different Sections in San Marino Shores”.

 CITIZEN COMMENTS: Tom Welsh addressed the Board regarding the condition of the Creswell Road End at the Bay.
 It is not usable and should be closed down.
-The Antrim County Road Commission gave the Road End to the Township in 1994 but nothing has been done to maintain it.
+The Antrim County Road Commission gave the Road End to the Township in 1994 with upgrades in 2002.
 It has been totally ignored.
-No signs?
+He also said nothing has been done since.No signs?
 Road End Ordinance should be displayed there but isn’t.

 CONSENT AGENDA: Approved by consent.